Pain often ends with massage therapy for breathing restrictions!

-There are many common areas of pain that I see with my clients.
+There are many common areas of pain that we see with our clients.
 Clients will often experience tension in their neck and shoulders.
-They may also experience low back pain that runs down the side of the leg.
-But after assessing clients both on and off the table, there seems to be an even bigger commonality.
-One that affects the whole body.
+They may also experience low back pain that and/or sciatica that runs down the hip and the leg.
+But after assessing thousands of clients both on and off the table, there seems to be one big commonality, no matter what issue a clients comes in for.
+One that really affects the whole body.
 Most of us are experiencing some level of breathing restrictions.
-And most don’t realize just how much massage therapy for breathing restrictions can help!
+And most clients don’t realize just how much massage therapy for breathing restrictions can help!

-Often this means our core is weak.
+Often this means our core is weak and we are stuck in fight or flight mode.
 This can lead to spine destabilization.
-Although, while the diaphragm is the primary breathing muscle, it’s not always the problem muscle.
+Although, while the diaphragm is the primary breathing muscle, it’s generally not the problem muscle.
 So, it’s very important to do a thorough intake to get a full scope of an issue.

 How do you use massage therapy for breathing restrictions to correct issues?

 There isn’t one right way to use massage therapy for breathing restrictions to treat a client.
-Everybody is different and can change on the daily.
-Recently, I’ve been asking my clients do a standing flexion & extension test.
-The subsequent steps will depend on what has a bigger dysfunction (flexion or extension).
-Since the body will sacrifice mobility for stability, I check there first.
-Stability comes from the core.
-The core includes: the Transverse Abdominals, Internal Abdominal Oblique, Pelvic Floor, Erector Spinae group, Diaphragm, Multifidus.
+Everybody is different.
+Assessing how a client stands, sits, and walks can help see where else in the body needs attention.
+Under long term stress, the body will sacrifice mobility for stability.
+Stability comes from the core, and should allow for both stability and open breathing.
+The core includes: the Transverse Abdominals, Internal Abdominal Oblique, Pelvic Floor, Erector Spinae group, Multifidus.

 What do you like about using massage therapy for breathing restrictions on the diaphragm to relieve pain?

 I enjoy working on the diaphragm because helping people learn to fill the ribs through breathe is quite rewarding.
-So many of my clients have restrictions in breathing.
+So many of our clients have restrictions in breathing from being under a constant state of stress.
 These restrictions in breath can cause a ton of issues, impacting all systems in the body.